-For special service consumed data collection considerations during the COVID-19 pandemic, please consult Guide: NTD Reporting and COVID-19.
+For special service consumed data collection considerations during the COVID-19 national public health emergency, please consult the COVID-19 and NTD Reporting Guide.

 Transit agencies must report actual data on the Annual Report for all service data except UPT and PMT.
 Only Full Reporters report PMT data to the NTD.
 For these two data points, agencies may provide an estimate but only if the actual 100 percent data are not reliably collected and routinely processed.
 If an agency collects and routinely processes true UPT or PMT data, it must report the actual data on the Annual Report.